Preparing for Growth Equity Interviews: The Ultimate Guide

 Compared to private equity interviews, the modeling itself tends to be much less likely to have tricky or advanced LBO concepts (e.g. PIK debt, etc).
 Instead, it’s likely the modeling exercise will require modeling features that are more specific to growth phase deals (to name a few: minority investments, primary vs. secondary proceeds, employee options, detailed revenue builds, SaaS and other software specific features).
 That said, many growth equity firms – especially those with more of a private equity orientation – will still ask candidates to build or discuss a basic or paper LBO model to ensure they grasp the fundamentals of modeling.

 In addition to building a model, the modeling case study in growth equity tends to put more importance on the quality of the candidate’s investment recommendation, which the model will support.
-These recommendation usually involve preparation of written materials (e.g. memo, slides) or spoken presentation.
+These recommendations usually involve preparation of written materials (e.g. memo, slides) or spoken presentation.

 Overall, candidates should be comfortable with the following in order to be fully prepared: